ubuntu-mate/ubuntu-mate.org/blog/20160324-ubuntu-mate-xenial-beta2.md

   * Added Synapse 0.2.99.2-1
     * **Synapse now features complete MATE integration**.
-Synapse is installed by default but not active by default.
+Synapse is installed but not active by default.
 It can be enabled using MATE Tweak.
   * Updated to MATE Tweak 3.5.8
     * Adds **Enable Launcher** to the *Interface* section which